 People can invest their focus and energy to concentrate on producing than to worry about the potential consequences of their actions.

 Now, the question arises what are the requirements for the installation of CI systems.

-- If you do want either of the above, then there is many hosted CI tool solutions that abstract the maintenance of the whole process and offer easier scalability.
+- If you do want either of the above, then there are many hosted CI tool solutions that abstract the maintenance of the whole process and offer easier scalability.

 The most widely known and used CI tools include Jenkins,TeamCity, Bamboo and many more.
-We will discuss about these in details later on in this article.
+We will discuss about these in detail later on in this article.